Detroit Asks: Who Is John Galt?

 But all is not lost.
 Detroit’s bankruptcy will allow it to restructure its debt, and the emergency manager appointed to fix their problems has proposed a revision of the city’s tax code so as to lure new business there.
 As productive activity returns to Detroit, people and tax revenue will return, allowing it to pay for necessary services and finally putting the city back on solid financial ground.
 Hopefully they will have learned John Galt’s lesson.

-News Article: Auto Company Costs
+Article: Auto Company Costs

-Emergency Manager Findings: Proposal for Creditors
+Brief: Proposal for Creditors

-Wall Street Journal: Atlas Shrugged
+Article: Atlas Shrugged

-Blog Post: Atlas Shrugged Review
+Blog: Atlas Shrugged Review